answers to your most frequently asked questions

 Does Turning to God’s Word hold annual Bible study events?

 In past years we’ve sponsored a summer retreat at Conception Abbey, a Benedictine monastery in Conception, Missouri—the home of the Basilica of the Immaculate Conception.
 The pandemic forced us to cancel our 2020 retreat.
-Since then, we’ve been unable to reinstate those.
-Visit our video directory to link to videos of Matthew Phelps’ past conference talks.
+Since then, we’ve been unable to reinstate those Bible study getaways.
+Visit our video directory to link to Matthew Phelps’ past conference talks.